mikehelmick/sdk-elixir/README.md

 ## Status

-TL;DR - Event module for manipulating events,  working HTTP client for both binary and structured CloudEvents, working server for binary encoding.
+TL;DR - Event module for manipulating events, working HTTP client for both binary and structured CloudEvents, working server for both structured and binary encoding.

 1. `CloudEvents.Event` module defines the structure of a CloudEvent.
 Provides encoding for JSON and binary data payloads.